jertubiana/ScanNet/README.md

 ## Contact
-For any question regarding the code, please reach out to jertubiana@gmail.com
+For any question and comment regarding the code, please reach out to jertubiana@gmail.com